RaghavShiva/LiveLingo/README.md

 server/: Contains the Express and Node.js backend code. public/: Static assets like images, fonts, etc.
 Contributing
-If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
+If you would like to contribute to Live Lingo, feel free to fork the repository and submit a pull request.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the aniket group of license

 Contact
-For any questions or issues, please contact [your-email@example.com].
+For any questions or issues, please contact [aniketyd26@gmail.com].